 Choosing a genre to write in (avoiding the argument you shouldn’t write for the genre but for the story) can be difficult considering the mounting options.
-Just in last few decades, more genres have emerged, adding to the list that seems never ending.
-This of course is an accomplishment from years of authors writing outside the box and outside the lines, reinventing what it means to give birth to literature.
-However we have to question if these new genres are seeing the light of day (or light of the production room for publication)?
+Just in the last few decades, more genres have emerged, adding to the list that seems never ending.
+This, of course, is an accomplishment from years of authors writing outside the box and outside the lines, reinventing what it means to give birth to literature.
+However, we have to question if these new genres are seeing the light of day (or light of the production room for publication)?
 Are they still too new to see such a large amount on the shelf?
 Has the genre had its time and needs to sit on the back burner for a while?
 Are writers too scared of the challenge?
 Or is this genre just a hard sell?

-These questions need to be asked considering popular novels—best sellers—seem to fall mostly in the traditional genres we all know (the basics—mystery, romance, science fiction), ignoring the sub-genres or specific categories that seem to highlight only a few novel success stories and not much more.
+These questions need to be asked, considering popular novels—best-sellers—seem to fall mostly in the traditional genres we all know (the basics—mystery, romance, science fiction), ignoring the sub-genres or specific categories that seem to highlight only a few novel success stories and not much more.
 For this first installment, I will be discussing the new sexy genre known as New Adult Fiction.

 (Complete list of fiction genre’s can be found here: http://www.cuebon.com/ewriters/genres.html)

 Perhaps the newest of genres comes a type that has long been needed in the literary world.
 This is not your YA novel nor is it meant for adults.
 NA Fic is for the voices of 18-25 year olds, the souls in the transitional part of their lives.
 It represents the real struggle between the stage of adolescents and adulthood and allows a little more lead way between the novels.
 The rules that apply to YA, don’t apply to NA.
 In essence, it’s an excellent genre that truly needs to be used more than it has, though since its conception in 2009 (St. Martins Press), more literary agents and publishing houses haven been opening their minds to the genre.

 What This All Means